-Use CPHL's Hotline to anonymously report violations of our internal and external policies and standards.
+Use Center's Plan for Healthy Living's Hotline to anonymously report violations of our internal and external policies and standards.
 The information you provide will be documented confidentially by EthicsPoint, a third-party hotline provider.
 EthicsPoint will send the anonymous report to the Compliance Department.
-To report through EthicsPoint, you can:
+You can report through EthicsPoint in 2 ways:

-- 3. CALL: 1-855-699-5046 - 4.
-REPORT ONLINE by going to: www.centersplan.ethicspoint.com
+- 3. You can Call: 1-855-699-5046 - 4.
+You can Report Online by going to www.centersplan.ethicspoint.com